How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

-Our choice, Osprey Talon 22 is a tried-and-tested multi-sport backpack that can be used as a daypack for hiking, skiing, biking, etc. It’s a lightweight but durable backpack with a stable carrying system.
-Made with a bluesign-approved nylon material.
-Don’t be misled by the 22L volume – the pack offers plenty of space for your stuff.
-There’s virtually enough room for everything you would need for a long day hike.
-Helmet attachment, stow-on-the-go trekking pole attachment, side and slash pockets, a zippered hipbelt, and external hydration sleeve provide easy access to the day hike essentials.
+Our choice, Osprey Talon 22, is a tried-and-tested multi-sport backpack that can be used as a daypack for hiking, skiing, biking, and more.
+It’s a lightweight yet durable backpack with a stable carrying system made from bluesign-approved nylon.
+Don’t be misled by the 22L volume – the pack offers plenty of space for your gear.
+There’s virtually enough room for everything you’d need for a long day hike.
+Features like a helmet attachment, stow-on-the-go trekking pole attachment, side and slash pockets, a zippered hipbelt, and an external hydration sleeve provide easy access to your day hike essentials.

 #2 Backpack rain cover and/or dry bag